I wandered all night with the light of the River looking for the child of the fraser this land named ‘Richmond’ broke indeed at the close of the day

 D. Its riveting to watch the molten puddle.
 In the zone that’s all that matters.
 The ‘diamond’ shape at the leading edge of the puddle, Marilyn Lanz says, the movement thereof, how it is coming together and travelling.
 I like that some call it ‘the zen or flow moment’, when you lose track of time or when all seems one and you are moving, there beautiful the moments happen and you are a part of it for a short time.

 E. At the beginning there is a crackling sound that happens.
 It stays through the making of the bead, if you hear a hissing sound, then its not quite right.
 The crackling is what you want, it lets you know you are making it real.
 I see a little at a time, the tie-in happening.
 Letting go of the under cut is somewhat like watching out for the undertow.
 It is the direction you do not want to go in.
-You are painstakingly making your own course and the last thing you want is under cut when you are welding like going out for a swim you want to avoid getting caught in that under current.
+Erika painstakingly makes her own course and the last thing she wants is under cut like going out for a swim she wants to avoid getting caught in that under current.

 B. The metal burns.
 All day long I sit in my booth burning electrodes and continuous wire, the conductors for electrical power.
 I learn to wield the weld by employing hard work, patience and respect.
 Here, where I learn, it is private, yet it is union and we the public, men and women, learn the codes and standards of the day for structural welding.